luk3yx/betternewtab/README.md

-# betternewtab
+# Better new tab
-Aiming to provide a better new tab.
+Aiming to provide a better new tab page.
+Documentation coming soon, hopefully.